deepflowio/docs/docs/zh/02-ce-install/05-legacy-host.md

         - 192.168.0.0/16
         - 169.254.0.0/15
         - 224.0.0.0-240.255.255.255
-        - 100.42.32.0/24  # FIXME: For example, if the host IP is 100.42.32.213, just add the corresponding host network segment to the configuration.
+        - 100.42.32.0/24  # FIXME: For example, if the host IP is 100.42.32.213, simply add the corresponding host network segment to the configuration.
       trisolaris:
         trident-type-for-unkonw-vtap: 3  # required
 ```